AZ ROC #348556 · Licensed · Bonded · Insured · Family Owned

 The short answer

-A new AC installed in a Phoenix-area home in 2026 typically costs $7,800 to $16,500, with most 3-ton single-family replacements landing between $9,500 and $12,000.
-The spread comes down to four things: system size, efficiency (SEER2), single-stage vs. variable-speed, and the condition of your existing ductwork.
+A new AC installed in a Phoenix-area home in 2026 typically costs $8,400 to $17,000, with most 3-ton single-family replacements landing between $10,000 and $12,500.
+The spread comes down to five things: system size, efficiency (SEER2), single-stage vs. variable-speed, the condition of your existing ductwork, and the new A2L refrigerant requirement that took effect January 1, 2026.

 What you're actually paying for